CosminBalaita2003/MentalHealthApp-licenta/README.md

 ## Future Improvements

-While **MentalHealthApp** is fully functional, there are opportunities to enhance and expand the project in the future:
+While **MindWell** is fully functional, there are opportunities to enhance and expand the project in the future:

 * **Expanded Content:** Add more exercises and content types, such as yoga stretches, cognitive behavioral therapy (CBT) worksheets, or guided sleep stories.
 A broader content library would cater to a wider range of user preferences and mental health needs.